The Church Electoral Roll

 How often is the Roll updated?

 Every six years a new Roll is prepared and those on the previous Roll are informed so that they can re-apply.
 If you are not resident in the parish but were on the Roll as an habitual worshipper and have been prevented by sickness or absence or other essential reason from worshipping for the past six months, you may write “would” before “have habitually attended” on the form and add “but was prevented from doing so because” and then state the reason.
-A new version of the Electoral Roll was created in 2013 and is updated every year.
-A new Roll will be prepared in 2019.
+A new Roll was prepared in 2019 and will be updated each year.

 The Electoral Roll is covered by the Data Privacy Notice.